threefoldfoundation/www_docs_threefold_io/docs_website/docs/introduction.md

 ## A Dream Comes True

-Imagine a system which can...
+Imagine a system which...

-- [x] Scale to a planetary level
+- [x] Scales to a planetary level
 - [x] Is compatible with AI, Cloud, Web2, Web3 and Edge IT workloads
 - [x] Has the potential to recover from unforeseen events
 - [x] Provides 100% uptime